Carbon225/raspberry-sbus/README.md

 - `sbus.write(myPacket)` to send an SBUS packet

 Look at [examples](https://github.com/Carbon225/raspberry-sbus/tree/master/examples) folder for more.

+## Blocking vs. Non-blocking
+In blocking mode the `read` function blocks until some data is available.
+This mode is best used when your code contains a main loop that does not need to process anything when there are no packets.
+You can also create a separate thread for reading.

+In non-blocking mode `read` processes only available bytes (or nothing if none are available) and returns immediately.
+You have to call `read` as often as possible to make sure you don't skip any bytes.
+The most common use case is when your main loop does other things and only processes SBUS packets when one arrives.

 ## Low latency mode
 FTDI adapters have weird buffering that makes packets send in batches and not right after calling `write()`.